Meenah001/FIFA-21-Data-Cleaning-and-Analysis/README.md

 Some questions were been asked in order to derive a meaningful insight on the data.
 Some of these questions are;

 .
 Who are the top 15 players in FIFA 21?

 .
 Who are the top 5 goalkeepers?

 .
-Who ar the top 10 defenders?
+Who are the top 10 defenders?

 .
 Who is the best central defensive midfielder?

 .
 Who is the overall best player?

 .
 Who are the top 2 strikers?

 .
 Who are the 10 most valueable players in FIFA 21?

 .
 What is the  most populated age group?

 .
 Who are the top 9 footballers with the highest wage?

 .
 Which is the most preferred foot by footballers?

 .
-Top countries that has the highest number of footballer .
+Top countries that has the highest number of footballer

+.
 Top 5 players with the longest contract duration

 .
 Top 10 players that has the most skill attributes

 ---